 We are located in Harlem, open to adults who , have a history history of serious mental illness, with or without chemical dependency, and those with a history of homelessness can come to The Chelton Loft six days a week.

-Members and staff work together to create an environment that supports people’s growth and
+Members and staff work together to create an environment that supports people’s growth and development.

 To become a member an individual must have been diagnosed with a mental illness, be 18 years or older, and live in New York City.
 The Chelton Loft charges no fee to join.
-Individuals who have been homeless are eligible for priority admission.

 Building on its longtime leadership in vocational rehabilitation, Fedcap Rehabilitation Services provides a full range of workforce development services for individuals with disabilities from career assessment through work readiness training leading to job placement and post-employment support.